Signior-X/sntc-submision/Docker.md

 ## Question 1

 For this part, I made a change in the app.js file.
-A library
+A library called a morgan is used for automatic logs in Nodejs.
+However one can use console.log and console.error wherever required.
+If logs are required in a file, one can also use an express-logger.

+Then run the docker image without the detach argument and one can easily see the logs

+So  here is what I did:
+##### Learned about Docker
+1. Installled docker in my Ubuntu 18.04 https://docs.docker.com/engine/install/ubuntu/#prerequisites
+2. Then followed there tutorial given on the site https://docs.docker.com/get-started/
+3. And from here i learned for how to write a Dockerfile here https://www.youtube.com/watch?v=iqqDU2crIEQ&feature=youtu.be
+4. I already knew how to show logs in Nodejs, just checked for if something is needed to do with using Docker also....
+Nice not needed.
+5. After that I wrote the Docker file with baat-cheet and installed morgan using `npm install morgan`
+6. Then I did docker build and deploy on the docker hub.

 ## Question 2